-We then consider things ruinous to thinking, to seeing clearly.
+Things ruinous to thinking, to seeing clearly:

 Selfishness: In his Analects, Confucius says, “Nothing so distorts judgment as does self-interest.”
 Selfishness limits how much you walk round an object; you peer at it from one point only.
-We consider what befell the Thebans when Alexander the Great besieged their city-state.

 Persisting in a view: Few things warp perception quite so much as persisting in a certain view simply because you have always held it.
 A Microsoft programmer said of Gates: “If he really believed in something, he would have this intense zeal and support it and push it through the organization and talk it up, and whenever he met with people talk about how great it was.
 But if that particular thing was no longer great, he’d walk away from it and it was forgotten.”

 Not acknowledging your mistakes: On the eve of the Roman civil war, Pompey was slow to act: why?
 The writer Montesquieu theorized that “what harmed Pompey most was the shame he felt on reflecting that he had lacked foresight when he helped Caesar to power.
 He…failed to go on to the defensive because he did not want to have to admit that he had put himself in danger.”
 By refusing to admit his mistake, Pompey made it far worse.